 - if 2 or more residents of a property don’t fall into 1 of these categories, no discount is awarded

 How to apply: please download the relevant discount form and return it to us.

 Second home discount

-You can apply online for a 50% or 10% discount on a property that's not your sole or main residence.
+to confirm your property is a second home or holiday home.
+In certain circumstances, you may qualify for a 50% or 10% discount on a property that's not your sole or main residence.

 A 50% discount can apply to:

 - an empty property which has had a 6 month exemption

 - a purpose built holiday home which, in accordance with a licence or planning permission regulation, or because of its construction or facilities, is not fit to live in for the whole year